mkmurray/IntroToFubuMVC/README.markdown

 We will start exploring other fubu features from here.

 ##Routes
-1. UrlPattern attribute
-2. How to configure conventions
+1. Configure routing conventions using Routes DSL
+2. With UrlPattern attribute you can hard code routes with inputs/defaults
+3. Implement your own IUrlPolicy for complete control

 ##View Location
 1. Spark